-The Ministry will continue to consult with stakeholders on regulations to support the bill.
+The New South Wales Ministry of Health has consulted with a range of stakeholders who are all supportive of protection of the paramedic title.
+The Ministry will continue to consult with these stakeholders on regulations to support the bill.

-Under this bill New South Wales will join Tasmania and South Australia.
-Those States have also decided that the use of the title "paramedic" should be restricted to those with the necessary qualifications and training.
-This bill is a vote of confidence in the clinical capabilities of our State's paramedics and an acknowledgement of the life-saving role they play in providing critical and emergency care.
-Their expertise is second to none and I am pleased that the Government is acting to ensure the critical role they play in the health system is protected.
-The bill acknowledges the high level of qualifications paramedics need to provide critical and emergency care and the essential role they play in the New South Wales health system.
-It will also ensure that people who do not meet those qualifications cannot call themselves a paramedic.
+With this bill, New South Wales will join Tasmania and South Australia who have also decided that the use of the title "paramedic" should be restricted to those with the necessary qualifications and training.

+This bill is a vote of confidence in the clinical capabilities of our State's paramedics and an acknowledgement of the lifesaving role they play in providing critical and emergency care.

+Their expertise is second to none and I am pleased the Government is acting to ensure the critical role they play in the health system is protected.

+This bill acknowledges the high level qualifications paramedics need to provide critical and emergency care and the essential role they play in the New South Wales health system and will ensure that people who do not meet those qualifications cannot call themselves a paramedic.

 I commend this bill to the House.

-Debate adjourned on motion by Mr Greg Warren and set down as an order of the day for a future day.